o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 state and should be RMR_OK.

-If the state in the returned buffer is anything other than UT_OK, the user application may need to attempt a retransmission of the message, or take other action depending on the setting of errno as described below.
+If the state in the returned buffer is anything other than RMR_OK, the user application may need to attempt a retransmission of the message, or take other action depending on the setting of errno as described below.